 Obtaining both female and male karyotypes is an important part of the fertility diagnostic work up.
 By testing both partners, couples can get the information they need to make informed decisions about their fertility and their future.

-Benefits of karyotypes analysis
+Benefits of karyotypes fertility testing

 Here are some of the benefits of obtaining both female and male karyotypes: